While pondering on the emotional highs and lows of architectural design, I couldn’t help but agree that designs can sometimes be depressing.

 To showcase your ‘not seen before’ architectural ideas as a young architect.

 Or as an established Architect, to once again prove yourself.

 You are also excited about the positive impact this project will have.
 Which may be on the society, the profession, your career and maybe your finances.

-However, like most architects know, great design ideas come when you least expect them.
-Therefore, making this phase difficult to control.
+However, as most architects know, great design ideas come when you least expect them.
+Therefore, making this phase is difficult to control.

-As a result, extreme frustration can set if there is prolong struggle to come up with that perfect design.
+As a result, extreme frustration can set if there is a prolonged struggle to come up with that perfect design.